 Make two rectangular cuts on the cup-like design.
 Then turn the funnel upside down into the cup.
 Secure the grip by creating a slit or a hole using a wire or zip ties.

-There are many ways on how to create a DIY chicken feeder.
+There are many ways to create a DIY chicken feeder.
 The style and sizes of this feeder depend on your preference and available materials.
 Aside from giving your chicken a suitable feeder, it is also best to make a DIY since it is cheap.
 You can save money while creating a feeder that suits your preference and a feeder that can fit in your coop.